Skip to main content

 In this document, you will learn how to use a token to access the Karpor dashboard.

-Since the hub cluster requires a kubeconfig for authentication, you can export the kubeconfig to access the hub cluster using the following method.
+Since the Hub Cluster requires a KubeConfig for authentication, you can export the KubeConfig to access the Hub Cluster using the following command.

-# The following operations are performed in the Kubernetes cluster where Karpor is installed.
+# The following operation is performed in the Kubernetes cluster where Karpor is installed

-Next, you need to forward the service of karpor-server to your local machine.
+As mentioned in the previous section, to access the Hub Cluster locally, you need to forward the karpor-server service to your local machine.
 If you have used other methods for forwarding, you can skip this step.
 Here, we will use a simple port-forwarding method.
 Open another terminal and run:

-# The following operations are performed in the Kubernetes cluster where Karpor is installed.
+# The following operation is performed in the Kubernetes cluster where Karpor is installed

 kubectl -n karpor port-forward svc/karpor-server 7443:7443